First of all, change the original

 the best far away.
 This advice is useful for the 1100 & 1TX

 models too.
 And if you have mounted the blue pots, use

 February 2012 I fitted GOLDFREN pads to my Honda CBX 750.
 The

 brakes have improved no end compared with the HH Ferodo pads

 fitted previously.
 The Goldfren pads compound look very similar

-the price of the Yamaha OE ones, so a try is obliged.
-I will
+the price of the Yamaha OE ones, so now I fitted those in

 OE rear brake is an excellente unit in power and feel.
 My actual

 GSXR 1100 rear adapted is not match for the OE unit.